-Walla College is a private, church-related institution of higher learning conducted by the Seventh-day Adventist denomination.
+Walla Walla College is a private, church-related institution of higher learning conducted by the Seventh-day Adventist denomination.
 Founded in 1892, it serves as a center of higher education for the youth of the Church in the Pacific Northwest.
-Students from other geographic regions of the United States, Canada, and many foreign lands, bring a cosmopolitan influence to its campus that enriches a coeducational, liberal arts college, also offers certain professional and preprofessional training.
+Students from other geographic regions of the United States, Canada, and many foreign lands, bring a cosmopolitan influence to its campus that enriches and stimulates the cultural life of the student.
+The College, though essentially a coeducational, liberal arts college, also offers certain professional and preprofessional training.